 You will find strengths inside that you never knew you had.
 Take one day at a time and remember to enjoy those baby years.
 Welcome to CHASA! – Kristy – parent

-Your child has just received the diagnosis of hemiplegia.
+Your child has just received the diagnosis of hemiplegia or hemiparesis.
 Your next question may be – now what?
 The Children’s Hemiplegia and Stroke Association (CHASA) is here to assist you, to offer you hope, to provide information and to direct you to resources that may be helpful to you on your journey.

 The first thing to understand is that hemiplegia is sometimes a very complex condition and this can sometimes be overwhelming.
 Try to focus on the issues that are currently affecting your child’s life.

 Remember that hemiplegia affects all individuals differently, so what you may read about one person and how hemiplegia impacts his or her life may be quite different from how it impacts your child’s life.

 Get started finding information and support by clicking on the links below or on the left side of this page.
 You may want to start with What Do I do Next? or locate a support community.
 If you’re wondering if your child has hemiplegia, the Early Intervention information will be help you learn how to obtain a diagnosis.

 What Do I Do Next?
 Your child has just received a diagnosis of hemiplegia, hemiparesis, infant stroke or some other condition and you need help knowing where to turn.
 On this page, parents share some of their tips and “do this next” ideas.

 Our Kids Rock!- We want to share some of the amazing things our kids do every day.
 This is the place where you’ll hear lots of bragging!